 Guardrail metric check in the same pass as the primary metric

-Specify your guardrail metrics — latency, error rate, unsubscribe rate — and AnalityQa AI AI evaluates them alongside the primary metric in one session.
+Specify your guardrail metrics — latency, error rate, unsubscribe rate — and AnalityQa evaluates them alongside the primary metric in one session.
 Any guardrail that moves significantly in the wrong direction is flagged before you ship.

 04